cedriclako/C-1421-carte-controle/doc/uart-esp32.md

 To exchange data between the ESP32 and the microcontroller we use a simple framing protocol.

-Everything is defined as network byte order (BIG ENDIAN).
+Everything is defined as network byte order (LITTLE ENDIAN).

 ## Protocol details